 It is important to highlight that Brazilian legislation, since 2019, allows 100% foreign ownership of airlines.
-This is a remarkable change to the airline market in Brazil and it is definitely a business opportunity for international cargo airlines that intend to establish and operate in a growing market.
+This is a remarkable change to the airline market in Brazil and it is definitely a business opportunity for international cargo airlines that intend to register a cargo airline in Brazil and operate in a growing market.

 The Brazilian civil aviation authority responsible for your registration is the National Civil Aviation Agency (ANAC).